Safari Cinema

 In the mid-1980’s the ABC chain were taken over by Cannon Cinemas and the building was re-named Cannon.
 It remained open screening mainstream films until June 1995 when it was taken over by an independent operator and re-named Safari Cinema, screening ‘Bollywood’ Indian films and it continued in that use until it was closed in March 2020 due to the Covid-19 pandemic.
 A Gala Bingo Club operated in the former stalls area until spring 2016.
 A church then operated from that space.

-In January 2021, the vacant building was being prepared for demolition of the auditorium to build flats.
-The magnificent façade will be restored.
+In January 2021, the vacant building was being prepared for demolition of the auditorium to build flats and a twin-screen cinema.
+By summer of 2024, the magnificent façade has been restored.

 Contributed by Ken Roe